-- Continued engagement with Regional Board members and staff during Regional Permit renewal in the hopes of ensuring a Permit that is right for Ventura County, including the submittal of a comprehensive comment package on the Tentative Draft Regional Permit. - Water quality at beaches throughout Ventura County remained above average for Southern California with seven beaches making the honor roll in Heal the Bay's 2020/21 Annual Beach Report Card (BRC).
-98% of the beaches received A grades for summer dry weather, and 92% of beaches received A grades for both winter dry weather and wet weather. - Participation in SCCWRP's Bight '18 Microbiology Coliphage Study and Trash assessment. - Completed a countywide regional stormwater treatment project location identification and concept development study. - Stakeholders are submitting new projects in the Stormwater Resource Plan using a tool developed by the Program that automatically calculates the quantitative and qualitative benefits. - Continued to inform and engage the highest levels of management about the programmatic and financial impacts of a new Regional Permit through new and refined communication tools. - The Public Outreach program made over 18.5 million impressions.
+- Continued engagement with Regional Board members and staff during Regional Permit renewal in the hopes of ensuring a Permit that is right for Ventura County, including the submittal of comprehensive comment packages and testimony at Permit adoption hearings. - Submitted Notices of Intent to develop a Watershed Management Program and Coordinated Integrated Monitoring Program including draft Water Body-Pollutant Combination tables to the Regional Board.
+Executed contracts for Watershed Management Program development, and other Regional Permit implementation efforts. - Water quality at beaches throughout Ventura County remained above average for Southern California in Heal the Bay's 2021/22 Annual Beach Report Card (BRC).
+97% of Ventura County Beaches earned an A grade for summer dry weather and wet weather grades were "great and above average", with 87% receiving an A grade. - Completed effort in SCCWRP's Bight '18 Microbiology Coliphage Study and Trash Assessment. - Stakeholders are submitting new projects in the Stormwater Resource Plan using a tool developed by the Program that automatically calculates the quantitative and qualitative benefits. - Continued to inform and engage the highest levels of management about the programmatic and financial impacts of a new Regional Permit through new and refined communication tools.

+- The Public Outreach program made over 14.4 million impressions.
 New creative material was created, in both English and Spanish, focusing on pollutants of concern: trash/litter, pet waste, and yard chemicals.
-Over 2,000 elementary school age students were educated through COVID-19 safe virtual performances by the EcoHero Show and his engaging and interactive eco-friendly songs. - Created a more effective and targeted youth outreach program of stormwater pollution prevention informed by the results of the 2019 internet-based youth behavioral awareness survey.

-- Continued to grow the new Community for a Clean Watershed public outreach Instagram account: www.instagram.com/cleanwatershed, including the addition of professional high quality local images. - Coordinated the 2020 Ventura County Coastal Cleanup Day Event, as part of the California Coastal Cleanup Day.
-Due to the COVID-19 emergency, individual neighborhood self-guided cleanups were encouraged throughout the month of September.
-1,046 volunteers reported their cleanup efforts with 6,350 pounds of trash picked up over 147 miles. - Continued updating the Water Quality Index distilling the over 200 constituents monitored into an easy to communicate form and continued the comprehensive data analysis effort to prioritize pollutants of concern in outfalls and receiving waters that in turn will be used to prioritize Program activities. - Nine Total Maximum Daily Load Implementation Plans Annual/Semiannual Reports were submitted to the Regional Board. - Active participation in the Stormwater Monitoring Coalition (SMC) of Southern California, California Stormwater Quality Association, and the Southern California Coastal Water Research Project, including representation as Vice-Chair of SMC, and Co-Chair of CASQA Policy and Permitting subcommittee.
+Over 3,400 elementary school age students were educated through virtual and in class performances by the EcoHero Show and his engaging and interactive eco-friendly songs. - Conducted an adult effectiveness evaluation survey to assess the public's awareness, understanding, behaviors, and attitudes toward the Program's goals, innovative initiatives, and key messages.
+Findings will be used to better inform future outreach efforts. - Continued to grow the new Community for a Clean Watershed public outreach Instagram account: www.instagram.com/cleanwatershed, including the addition of professional high quality local images. - Coordinated the 2021 Ventura County Coastal Cleanup Day Event, as part of the California Coastal Cleanup Day.
+Individual neighborhood self-guided cleanups were encouraged throughout the month of September in addition to the cleanup sites on September 18, 2021.
+2,127 volunteers participated either on their own or at an event, and together they picked up 19,503 pounds of trash and recyclables. - Continued updating the Water Quality Index distilling the over 200 constituents monitored into an easy to communicate form and continued the comprehensive data analysis effort to prioritize pollutants of concern in outfalls and receiving waters that in turn will be used to prioritize Program activities. - Eight Total Maximum Daily Load Implementation Plans Annual/Semiannual Reports were submitted to the Regional Board. - Active participation in the Stormwater Monitoring Coalition (SMC) of Southern California, California Stormwater Quality Association, and the Southern California Coastal Water Research Project, including representation as Chair of SMC, Vice-Chair of SCCWRP CTAG and Co-Chair of CASQA Policy and Permitting subcommittee.